SMT vs. Thru-Hole Manufacturing

 Manufacturing a printed circuit board is an involved process with many steps that vary from project to project.
 First, you need to design the board according to the needs of your project.
 Then, you need to manufacture the PCB according to the design by following a complex process that deposits copper onto the board and combines its various layers.

 Once you have built the PCB, your work is far from done.
 You still need to assemble the board by affixing electronic components to it.
 Once you do, you have a completed printed circuit board assembly or PCBA.
 Sometimes, this assembled board is simply called a PCB.
-There are two leading methods for assembling a board — through-hole mounting and surface mounting.
+There are two leading methods for assembling a board — surface mount technology vs. through-hole technology.

 Overview of the PCB Assembly Process

 Once a PCB assembler has a bare board and a design to work with, they need to complete several steps to prepare for the actual assembly, the process by which they attach components to the bare board.
-The design that the client provides the assembler will tell the assembly professional where to place the components and which methods to use to do so.
+The design that the client provides the assembler will tell the assembly professional where to place the components and which method, through-hole vs. surface mount, to use to do so.
 They may also use design notes and other information regarding specific requirements to guide themselves through the assembly process.

 Before beginning assembly, many assemblers will check design files for any potential problems that could impact the manufacturability and functionality of the PCB.
 This process is called a design-for-manufacturability check or DFM.
 During this check, the assembler will look for missing or redundant features, problems with the spacing of components and other issues.
 Performing this check before beginning assembly is essential because the earlier you catch problems, the less they'll increase costs and the time it takes to complete a project.
 It also prevents potential faults in the final product.

 Once these checks are complete, the actual assembly process can begin.
-Exactly what this process looks like depends on whether the surface mount or through-hole mounting process is used.
+Exactly what this process looks like depends on surface mount vs. through-hole mounting technology is being used.
 In the upcoming sections, we'll look more in detail at the steps of these two assembly methods.
 The assembly could involve just one of these methods or a combination of both.

 Following the completion of assembly, the PCBA will undergo more checks.
 These quality control inspections aim to uncover any mistakes or problems within the PCBA.
 The thoroughness of the tests depends on the desires of the client regarding completion time, the details of the project and other factors.
 At EMSG, we visually inspect all of the PCBAs we produce under magnification.
 We can also optically inspect PCBAs using automated optical inspection (AOI) equipment, which can detect component-level and lead-level defects.
 The assembler may also provide in-circuit testing, which checks the functionality of an assembly.